hgillispie/Fingerprint-Auth0/installation_guide.md

 }
 ```

 This is languange dependent and your implementation may look different than this.
-Ultimately, all you're doing is passing in the visitorId as well as the requestId into Auth0's /authorize URL.
+Ultimately, you are passing in the visitorId as well as the requestId into Auth0's /authorize URL.
 Relevant snippets from a React example will be included at the bottom of this guide.

 9. The visitorId and requestId can now be accessed within a post-login Action using ```event.request.query.fingerprint```.
 Note: you will need to split the string to use the values independently.